DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 *But how do we get these summaries and headers?*

-We ask an LLM to summarize the entire file by providing the first and last few chunks-since intros and conclusions usually carry the strongest contextual clues.
+We ask an LLM to summarize the entire file by providing the first and last few chunks, since intros and conclusions usually carry the strongest contextual clues.
 Then, using this file summary as a guide, we have the LLM create a chunk-specific summary, ensuring the chunk is tied back to the broader topic.
 And finally, we extract the markdown headers and include the chunk's content.
 We put all the pieces together and store it in a separate database field called *full_context*.

 - **This *full_context* field is what we vectorize and embed.**
 - **The original chunk content (augmented by the headers) is what the database returns**